dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 #### 1.2.2 The Executive View

-If you think that’s bad, imagine what this picture looks like to the executives!
+If you think that's bad, imagine what this picture looks like to the executives!
 Consider Figure 1.5, which depicts monthly development payroll for the same period.

 Figure 1.5  Monthly development payroll by release

 Release 1 was delivered with a monthly payroll of a few hundred thousand dollars.
 The second release cost a few hundred thousand more.
 By the eighth release monthly payroll was `$20` million, and climbing.

 Just this chart alone is scary.
 Clearly something startling is happening.
 One hopes that revenues are outpacing costs and therefore justifying the expense.
-But no matter how you look at this curve, it’s cause for concern.
+But no matter how you look at this curve, it's cause for concern.

 But now compare the curve in Figure 1.5 with the lines of code written per release in Figure 1.2.
 That initial few hundred thousand dollars per month bought a lot of functionality — but the final $20 million bought almost nothing!
 Any CFO would look at these two graphs and know that immediate action is necessary to stave off disaster.